jboler/ember-data-has-many-query/README.md

 ## Sticky `belongs-to`

-Ember Data 2.3.x and below: each has-many query calls `reload` on the relationship's `DS.ManyArray`.
+Has-many query calls `reload` on the relationship's `DS.ManyArray`.
 This means that all previously queried records are cleared from the array.
 If you are caching the records from each query separately (for example, in a separate array for an infinite scroll implementation), the inverse `belongs-to` relationship is also cleared on those cached records.